 - Summary of IQAP-CEAB Comments, 26 Jul 2013.

-Comments from both the CEAB (Ref I) and IQAP visitor (Ref Q) were generally very positive.
-In particular, The IQAP visitor praised the the faculty for their care of and investment in students as well as their research.
-The curriculum of the Civil Engineering programme was also found to be well planned and delivered specifically the CE363 Field Survey School and CE393 Third Year Civil Engineering Project.
-The CEAB has thus given the Civil programmes the maximum six year accreditation (Ref L).
+Comments from both the CEAB (Ref I) and IQAP visitor (Ref P) were generally very positive.
+In particular, The IQAP visitor praised the dedication and professionalism of the faculty and staff particularly in light of staff cuts and temporary office conditions.
+The curriculum of the Chemical Engineering programme was also found to be well planned and delivered.
+The CEAB has thus given the Chemical programmes the maximum six year accreditation (Ref L).

 Opportunities for Programme Improvement and Enhancement